 A pair of suede boots is an excellent way to add some texture and class to your outfits, but they can look a little dingy over time.

-In this article, we’ll break down exactly how to clean suede boots, plus what to do if they get salt stains during the winter months.
+In this article, I’ll explain exactly how to clean suede boots, plus what to do if they get salt stains during the winter months.

 What You’ll Need